fijimunkii/CSS3-fadeIn-fadeOut.js/README.md

 compatibility
 ====
 CSS3 animations are not supported by legacy browsers.
-Use a detection system to fall back to other fade scripts.
+Use a detection system to fall back to another solution.